 The claim cost millions of dollars to defend and presented significant potential indemnity exposure.

 An insured company sponsored a 401(k) plan for its employees.
 An employee participating in the plan issued instructions to the plan administrator, asking for a revision of his 401(k) investments.
 The plan administrator executed the transfer within the week.

 However, in the interim, the market imploded, and the employee suffered investment losses of $150,000.
 The employee sued for the lost principal plus lost investment income, claiming that the fiduciaries took too long to process and execute his transfer instructions, thus leaving him exposed to the losses.

 Take Action Today to Buy Fiduciary Liability Insurance

 Why take the chance that a fiduciary liability lawsuit could financially cripple your company.
 Kansas & Missouri policyholders insured through Bukaty Property & Casualty Services have unlimited access to knowledgeable fiduciary liability professionals.
 We help our clients understand the risks they face, and we provide proven solutions that advance favorable outcomes.
 To learn more, email us at firstname.lastname@example.org.

-Counties and cities we serve in Kansas & Missouri:
+The counties and cities where we sell Fiduciary Liability Insurance in Kansas & Missouri: